roblarsen/for-the-web/definition.md

 ## Does Just Enough to Solve Most Problems ##
 This isn't designed to solve the biggest, most complicated problems.
 Most people don't actually need to solve the world's biggest problems.

+## Modern (non) Application development ##
+Fancy features in a small package for non-application situations.
+Think of this as a structured way to add high octane interactivity to discrete pieces of a page.
+In other words, be great for Wordpress.